Skiing vs Snowboarding: Which Is Easier for Kids?

 Practical Tips for a Successful Family Ski or Snowboard Trip

-When planning your family ski trip, consider a few practical tips to ensure a smooth and enjoyable experience.
+When planning your trip, consider a few practical tips to make your adventure smooth and enjoyable:

 Final Thoughts on Skiing vs. Snowboarding for Families